Unit rationale, description and aim

 Overview of assessments

-Presentation (15 minutes = 1000 words equivalent) on the purpose of the Spiritual Exercises.
-This task is designed to enable students to deepen their knowledge of the theory, context and content of lectures, reading and peer discussion.
+Students will present on the history, purpose, structure, or key mediations of the Spiritual Exercises.
+This task is designed to help students to deepen their knowledge of the theory, context and content of lectures, reading and peer discussion.

 30%